mindscan-de/BrightFlux/README.md

 ### Later

 Search Engine Support
-* implement search configurable profiles such as "project a", "project b", "only source", "only json", "language java", "language python","only tests", "no tests"
 * combine profiles to new profiles / have orthogonal profiles
-* better filter options for search in backend - improve to distill metadata search from file search, and use caching for both of them.
 * show source code for 'evidence' - also solve utf-8 problem... non utf-8 will not be properly shown....